PEPPER: Perception-Guided Perturbation for Robust Backdoor Defense in Text-to-Image Diffusion Models

 \section{Abstract}

 Recent studies show that text-to-image (T2I) diffusion models are vulnerable to backdoor attacks, where a trigger in the input prompt can steer generation toward harmful or unintended content.
-To address this, we introduce PEPPER (\textbf{PE}rce\textbf{P}tion-Guided \textbf{PER}turbation), a backdoor defense that rewrites the caption into a semantically distant yet visually similar caption while adding unobstructive elements.
-With this re-writing strategy, PEPPER disrupts the trigger embedded in the input prompt, dilutes the influence of trigger tokens, and thereby achieves enhanced robustness without additional training or access to model weights.
-Experiments show that PEPPER is particularly effective against text encoder–based attacks, substantially reducing attack success while preserving generation quality.
-Beyond this, PEPPER can be paired with any existing defenses yielding consistently stronger and generalizable robustness than any standalone method.
-The code is publicly available at \url{https://github.com/oscarchew/t2i-backdoor-defense}.
+Beyond the trigger token itself, backdoor effects can spread to neighboring tokens in the text embedding space.
+To address this, we introduce PEPPER (\textbf{PE}rce\textbf{P}tion-Guided \textbf{PER}turbation), a backdoor defense that rewrites the caption into a semantically distant yet visually similar caption while adding unobtrusive elements.
+With this strategy, PEPPER disrupts the trigger embedded in the input prompt, escapes the attacked neighborhood, and thereby achieves enhanced robustness without training or access to model weights.
+Experiments show that PEPPER is particularly effective against text encoder-based attacks, substantially reducing attack success while preserving generation quality.
+PEPPER can also be paired with any existing defenses yielding consistently stronger and generalizable robustness than any standalone method.